acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 ***

 Wouldn't it be better if that todo is visible in the UI?
-Of course it would.
-Let's create a `render()`-function, similar to the one in React that also receives a reference the store as an input:
+Of course it would, we're getting there.
+Let's create a `render()`-function, similar to the one in React:

     function render() {
         const listElement     = document.getElementById('list');